sringling/multiconnect/README.md

 Multiconnect handles the rescuing and looping through connections for you.
 Here's what the code above would look like with Multiconnect

-Your 2 connections here would be the conneciton that talks to the server, and the one that does the cache fallback
+Your 2 connections here would be the connection that talks to the server, and the one that does the cache fallback

 ```ruby
 class ServerConnection < Multiconnect::Connection::Base